National Treasures: Traditional Desserts & Pastries From Around the World

 This honeyed dessert has started some sticky situations.
 The precise origins of baklava remain unknown and the Turks and Greeks have fought over it for centuries.
 We don’t blame them because it’s damn delicious!

-Baklava is a traditional treat consisting of layered filo pastry filled with minced Antep pistachio.
+Baklava is a traditional treat consisting of layered phyllo pastry filled with minced Antep pistachio.

-But, what makes this pastry delectable is the zesty orange and lemon-infused honey syrup, which is poured over the diamond-cut filo bake.
+But what makes this pastry delectable is the zesty orange and lemon-infused honey syrup, which is poured over the diamond-cut phyllo bake.
 Some add cloves, while others opt for the addition of cinnamon to the nut blend for a less intense flavour.